Global NGO Fundraising Case Study:

 3. Local personalities

-With MIN, we handpicked Muslim influencers that were known for their strong local community ties and philanthropy efforts to drive our cause.
+With MIN, we handpicked influencers that were known for their strong local community ties and philanthropy efforts to drive our cause.
 Their brief was similar, appeal to their followers through “Imagine” storytelling.
 Instagram stories and videos of the influencers sharing what Ramadan looks like without their generosity tugged at heart strings and wallets.

 Our local initiatives were an impetus for donors to open up their wallets to the refugees.